-Problem Procedure No sound is heard Adjust the volume.
-To increase the volume click the volume up button, and to decrease it click the volume down button.
+Problem Procedure No sound is heard Adjust the volume control dial.
+Turn the dial clockwise to increase the volume and turn it counter-clockwise to decrease the volume.
 Check the software volume settings.
-Please check to see if Mute is turned to Off Check to make sure the headphone connection is secure.
+Please check to see if Mute is turned to Off.

+Problem Procedure Check to make sure the headphone connection is secure.
 Check within the Windows Device Manager application to ensure the sound device is enabled and that the device is properly working.
 For further information, please refer to "Troubleshooting in Windows" section of Windows Help and Support.
-Annoying sound is heard In this instance you may be experiencing feedback from either the internal microphone or an external microphone connected to the computer - please refer to Sound System in Chapter 4, Operating Basics , for further information.
-Volume cannot be adjusted during Windows start up or shut down.
+Annoying sound is heard In this instance you may be experiencing feedback from either the internal microphone or an external microphone connected to the computer - please refer to Sound system in Chapter 4, Operating Basics for further information.
+Volume cannot be adjusted when Windows is turned on or turned off.
 If you are still unable to resolve the problem, contact your reseller, dealer or service provider.